 Step 3 – Let’s suppose we want to add custom settings of phone codes of countries.
 For example, if someone chooses India, automatically a +91 number initiates in the form, thus, it is not necessary to fetch from the database by using SOQL query in the backend.
 So, let’s fill the label and object name accordingly.
 We will choose the setting type as List.

-Step 5 – Another window opens and we need to choose the Data Type which needs to be specified according to your input.
+Step 5 – Another window opens and we need to choose the Field Type which needs to be specified according to your input.
 Here we will choose Text.

 Step 6 – Now add the custom field label and length according to your input.
 Here we will put phone codes as field labels and put length as 10 as the length of a phone number is 10.

 Step 7 – Our field label is created and now a summary is shown as the one in the figure

 Step 8 – Click on save and you will be redirected back to the list page.
 Click on Manage to add the different fields